ptim/Stack-Overflow-22850627/readme.md

 > For example, there is an image that is 981px wide, which spans the entire width of the container.

+Here's the demo site: http://ptim.github.io/Stack-Overflow-22850627/ which is a checkin of the dist directory of the master branch…

-The demo is put together using https://github.com/Thomas-Lebeau/generator-bootstrap-less
+The demo is put together using the very fine https://github.com/Thomas-Lebeau/generator-bootstrap-less

 I got a bit carried away at the start, the most important changes are here: